Updated: Dec 15, 2021

 The impact on play has been great too.
 The children play more independently, for longer, and their play is deeper and richer.
 Reducing and refining our toy collection, organising them to encourage independence and presenting them in a way that invites the children to play has transformed play experiences in our home.
 The photograph below shows our entire toy collection.
 Key pieces that support and nurture the children's interests and developmental needs.

-If you would like to learn how to reduce, refine, organise and present toys to promote creative and independent play, sign up to my online course, The Simple Art of Toy Rotation, where I will share everything I have learned on my 5 year journey.
-The next course will run from 22nd April 2021.
-Booking opens this Sunday 11th April.
+If you would like to learn how to reduce, refine, organise and present toys to promote creative and independent play, sign up to my online course, The Simple Art of Toy Rotation, where I will share everything I have learned on my journey.
+The next course will run from 12th January 2022.
+Booking opens on Boxing Day, 26th December 2021.
 To receive a £10 off discount coupon, sign up to my blog.

 This blog post contains affiliate links.
 If you do click through, Bean and I will receive a small amount of commission which will contribute to new books and resources for her home education.
 You can, however, find all of these resources elsewhere, including other online retailers, second hand selling pages and your local library.